ivansible/devel/roles/dev-jupyter/README.md

 Installs a jupyter server with ipython backend.

 ## Requirements

 None

 ## Variables

 Available variables are listed below, along with default values.

-    jupyter_work_subdir: "jupyter"
+    jupyter_work_subdir: jupyter

-A name of subdirectory in the user home directory, where notebooks will be located.
+Subdirectory in the user home directory, where notebooks will be located.

     jupyter_git_repos: []